realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 ### Temporally Adaptive Brain State (TABS) fMRI.

-This part describes brain-state prediction real-time fMRI from [\(LaConte et al., 2007,](http://www.ncbi.nlm.nih.gov/pubmed/17133383)[ 2011\)] (http://www.ncbi.nlm.nih.gov/pubmed/?term=Decoding+fMRI+brain+states+in+real-time+laConte)
+This part describes brain-state prediction real-time fMRI from [\(LaConte et al., 2007, ](http://www.ncbi.nlm.nih.gov/pubmed/17133383)[ 2011\)] (http://www.ncbi.nlm.nih.gov/pubmed/?term=Decoding+fMRI+brain+states+in+real-time+laConte)

-Therea are several advantages of brain-state prediction real-time fMRI.
-The first advantage is that prior assumptions about functional localization and individual performance strategies are not required-the system learns these directly from the volunteer.
-This provides for a high degree of experimental flexibility across the spectrum of cognitive domains.
-The second advantage is that feedback can rely on a direct, intuitive translation of brain state, rather than a representation based on increasing or decreasing local activity.
-The potential benefit to fMRI research is quite high, as this approach provides the capability for a new class of experimental designs in which real-time feedback control of the stimulus is possible—rather than using a fixed paradigm, experiments can adaptively evolve as subjects receive brain-state feedback.
+####Advantages
+1. No prior assumptions about functional localization and individual performance strategies required
++ the system learns these directly from the volunteer.
+2. Feedback can rely on a direct, intuitive translation of brain state, rather than a representation based on increasing or decreasing local activity.

+####Highlights

++ A "Brain states" [(as in Strother et al., 2002b)](http://www.ncbi.nlm.nih.gov/pubmed/11906218) are essentially the sensory/behavioral events or mental processes for which a researcher might hope to find neural correlates through neuroimaging.
++ In a mass univariate context, “brain states” are represented as variates of interest in a design matrix.
++ In a supervised learning context, these regressors serve instead as “labels.”
+  +When the labels are categorical in nature, we can formulate the modeling problem as a classification problem over a set of experimental categories.
++ When the labels are continuous, the problem can be framed as a regression problem to describe parametrically varying brain states such as task difficulty, behavioral rate, visual angle, etc. It is important to remember that regardless of the analyses performed (supervised, unsupervised, multivariate, mass univariate), the source data are exactly the same and come with the same limitations inherent to fMRI (e.g. voxel size, temporal sampling, and an indirect relationship to cellular brain activity).

++ in an multi voxel pattern analysis (MVPA) setting there is usually a training data set (to estimate the parameters for the supervised learning model) and an independent test set (that was never seen by the training step).
++Since the MVPA predicts brain states
+(which are often designed or measured) and not brain maps (which are usually not known), the models are easier to validate.
+In fact, using these concepts it is possible to perform a data driven receiver operating characteristic (ROC) analysis for assessment of fMRI data analysis methodologies (Kjems et al., 2002; LaConte et al., 2003; Shaw et al., 2003; Strother et al., 2002b).